The First Room

 The operating system is installed before we have words for it.

-Stephen Porges the American psychologist gave us the name for what the body is doing in those two minutes: neuroception.
+Stephen Porges, the American psychologist, gave us the name for what the body is doing in those two minutes: neuroception.
 The continuous, pre-conscious scan of the environment for threat or safety, running beneath the level of thought, faster than any conscious decision.
 Before anyone in the room has chosen how to behave, the nervous system has already assessed the room and begun routing the body accordingly.

 Safe: the social engagement system activates.
 The person becomes available for genuine connection, clear thinking, creative contribution.

 This is not a metaphor.
 It is the biological mechanism underneath every room where human beings gather.
 Hospitality, understood correctly, is the precondition for the social engagement system.
 It is the eleven seconds that tell the body it is safe enough to be fully here.
-Without it, you are not leading people.
-You are managing people who are managing themselves.

-This is what the first room an infant enters does.
+This is what the first room does.
 It does not teach or explain.
 It installs.
 The child absorbs the emotional weather of the adults around them the way a building absorbs damp: invisibly, completely, until the structure shows the strain years later and nobody remembers when the water got in.

 What fills that gap, compounding quietly across years, is shame.